Barkley L. Hendricks: Birth of the Cool

 Barkley L. Hendricks: Birth of the Cool opened at the Nasher Museum and traveled to the Studio Museum in Harlem, the Santa Monica Museum of Art in California, the Pennsylvania Academy of the Fine Arts in Philadelphia and the Contemporary Arts Museum Houston.

-The Nasher Museum presents the new hardcover reissue of Barkley Hendricks: Birth of the Cool, the exhibition catalogue published by the Nasher Museum on the occasion of the artist’s 2008 painting retrospective.
+The Nasher Museum presents the second hardcover reissue of Barkley Hendricks: Birth of the Cool, the exhibition catalogue published by the Nasher Museum on the occasion of the artist’s 2008 painting retrospective.
 This richly illustrated book was edited by curator Trevor Schoonmaker, who wrote the introductory essay, and includes contributions from Richard J. Powell, the John Spencer Bassett Professor of Art and Art History at Duke University, Thelma Golden, Director and Chief Curator at the Studio Museum in Harlem, and Franklin Sirmans, Director of the Pérez Art Museum Miami (PAMM).
-The catalogue is distributed by Duke University Press and available at the Nasher Museum Store.
+The catalogue is distributed by Duke University Press.
+(Note: Please select “cloth” rather than “paperback” to purchase the book.)
 The hardcover reprint newly includes an in memoriam text and photographs by the artist, who passed away in 2017.

 Bold Portrayals of Attitude & Style